waterlinked/waterlinked.github.io/docs/dvl/sw-update.md

 * Verify if the downloaded version is newer than the currently running version.
 * Navigate to http://[IP_ADDRESS_OF_THE_DVL]:9000 in a web browser.
 * Select 'Manual upload' and then upload the downloaded `.wlup` file.

+### Failure during upgrade

+When performing an offline software upgrade it the following error might occur: `Failed: Error upgrading: resize: non-zero exit code: exit status 1`.
+This error is resolved by setting the system time before performing an upgrade.
+Proceed as follows.

+* Go to DVL GUI and click on "Configuration" in left menu
+* Open "Advanced configuration" menu
+* Scroll to "System time configuration"
+* Select "Manual time" in "System time source" and click "Set manual time"
+* Click on "About" in left menu and click "Software upgrade"
+* Perform upgrade again